TETRA: Air interface encryption

 To provide confidentiality the TETRA air interface is encrypted using one of the TETRA Encryption Algorithm (TEA) ciphers.
 The encryption provides confidentiality (protect against eavesdropping) as well as protection of signalling.

 Currently 7 different ciphers are standardized: TEA1 to TEA4 in TEA Set A and TEA5 to TEA7 in TEA Set B. These TEA ciphers should not be confused with the block cipher Tiny Encryption Algorithm.
 The TEA ciphers have different availability due to export control and use restrictions.
 In the past few details were published concerning these proprietary ciphers.
 Riess mentions in early TETRA design documents that encryption should be done with a stream cipher, due to the property of not propagating transmission errors.
 Parkinson later confirms this and explains that TEA is a stream cipher with 80-bit keys.
 The algorithms were later reversed and it appeared that TEA1 reduces its key strength to 32 bits to allow exportability under the Wassenaar arrangement.
 TEA1 and TEA4 provide basic level security, and are meant for commercial use.
 The TEA2 cipher is restricted to European public safety organisations.
 The TEA3 cipher is for situations where TEA2 is suitable but not available.

 Security vulnerabilities of the air interface encryption

-An in-depth review published in July 2023 by the company Midnight Blue of the TETRA standard and encryption algorithms, claims multiple security flaws, referred by the company as "TETRA:BURST".
+An in-depth review published in July 2023 by the company Midnight Blue B.V. of the TETRA standard and encryption algorithms, claims multiple security flaws, referred by the company as "TETRA:BURST".
 A total of 5 flaws were filed to the CVE database: